Christopher Walken: Legacy and reputation

-Walken's work has been praised and acclaimed by many popular figures.
 Benicio del Toro cited Walken as an influence and stated that the best advice he had ever been given regarding acting came from him: "When you're in a scene and you don't know what you're gonna do, don't do anything."
 Kat Dennings called him her favorite actor and said that he was the reason that she wanted to be an actress.
 Johnny Depp once said one of the main reasons he starred in Nick of Time was wanting to work with Walken.
-Mickey Rourke, Sam Rockwell, Colin Farrell, Bradley Cooper, Leonardo DiCaprio and Mads Mikkelsen are among actors who spoke about their admiration for Walken.
-Prominent movie critic Roger Ebert, who was particularly impressed by his villain and anti-hero portrayals, once stated, "when he is given the right role, there is nobody to touch him for his chilling ability to move between easy charm and pure evil" and called him "one of the few undeniably charismatic male villains."
+Jeffrey Wright, Mickey Rourke, Sam Rockwell, Colin Farrell, Bradley Cooper, Leonardo DiCaprio and Mads Mikkelsen are among actors who spoke about their admiration for Walken.
+Prominent film critic Roger Ebert, who was particularly impressed by his villain and anti-hero portrayals, once stated, "when he is given the right role, there is nobody to touch him for his chilling ability to move between easy charm and pure evil" and called him "one of the few undeniably charismatic male villains."

-Walken is noted for refusing movie roles only rarely, having stated in interviews that he will decline a role only if he is too busy on other projects to accept.
+Walken is noted for refusing film roles only rarely, having stated in interviews that he will decline a role only if he is too busy to accept.
 He regards each role as a learning experience.
 A rare example of a role Walken turned down was that of Ray Ruby in the film Go Go Tales (2007).
 According to film director Abel Ferrara, the character was originally written for Walken, who "didn't want to do it".
 The role was then given to Walken's New Rose Hotel (1998) co-star Willem Dafoe.

-Walken's unique voice and speaking style has been compared to other entertainment figures with voices that create "a pleasing (or at least entertaining) aural experience," such as William Shatner and Garrison Keillor.
+Walken's voice and speaking style have been compared to other entertainment figures with voices that create "a pleasing (or at least entertaining) aural experience," such as William Shatner and Garrison Keillor.
 Walken believes that the source of his speech stems from growing up with immigrant neighbors who came from everywhere, stating, "The neighborhood itself, you didn't hear a lot of English.
 Lots of Greek, Italian, Polish, German, Yiddish.
 I think I grew up listening to people who spoke English in a kind of broken way.
 I think maybe I talked that way."
 Walken inspired the stage show, All About Walken: The Impersonators of Christopher Walken, created by actor/comedian Patrick O'Sullivan in Hollywood in 2006.

+In 2003, he was voted Number 34 in Channel 4's countdown of the 100 greatest movie stars of all time.